Panshul-Jindal/Scribbler-Hackaton/README.md

 ## How to use
 <ol>
   <li>
-    Opening the application: Load the HTML file in your browser
+    Opening the application: Load the HTML file in your Chrome browser as Speech recognition works only on Chrome*
   </li>
   <li>
     Interacting with JARVIS: